ebmdatalab/openprescribing/README.md

 # Set up the application

-You can install the application dependencies either on bare metal, or virtualised inside docker, or virtualbox (via vagrant).
+You can install the application dependencies either on bare metal or virtualised inside docker.

 Which to use?

-* The vagrant route is probably the easiest.
-It creates a virtual Debian server and then uses `ansible` to install all the dependencies for you.
 * We currently deploy the site to production on bare metal, though we may well switch to using ansible in the medium term.
 Use this route if you don't want to mess around with virtualisation for some